AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 #### Flow Cell

 The flow cell was developed as a means to observe the minute mechanisms under which the StaRS filters operate.
 Scaled models or replicates of each constriction in the filter were recreated within the flow cell using various materials and techniques mentioned in the introduction.
 One example is the single constriction model shown in Figure 7 which only uses silicone.
 Other models utilized sand particles or wires to model constrictions.
-Clear material was necessary as sthe outer shell in order to be able to observe and record the filtration model set up inside.
+Clear material was necessary as the outer shell in order to be able to observe and record the filtration model set up inside.
 Silicone was used as the water-tight borders of the model inside to contain the water and uphold the filtration set-up as shown in Figure 8.

 To assemble the flow cell, the Spring 2018 subteam used the same two clear acrylic blocks as the Fall 2017 subteam.
 The silicon layer between the acrylic blocks was cut to constrict flow, as shown in Figure 7.